Insurance Plus · Texas Independent Insurance Agency 2626 Cole Ave #300, Dallas, TX 75204 · 214-351-4097

 Claims

-Claim dates, causes of loss, repair status, and whether the issue was corrected can affect available options.
+Claim dates, causes of loss, repair status, and whether the condition was corrected can affect available options.

-Owner-occupied, rental, vacant, seasonal, renovation, and commercial use may require different handling.
+Owner-occupied, vacant, rental, seasonal, renovation, and business use may each require different handling.

 Timing